FactomProtocoI/factom-py/hydra.md

 ### Status

-There is still a lot of logic needed to be built out in the factom-core library, so this is going to be just the skeleton of a project for a while.
+There is still a lot of logic needed to be built out in the factom-py library, so this is going to be just the skeleton of a project for a while.

 Features:
 - RPC server for all block types and entries